 Ty Capel Studio is the first floor of what was originally the caretakers cottage for the adjoining chapel.
 The cottage pre-dates the chapel by some time, we're not sure how long, but evidence of the roof being raised to the height of the chapel was found during recent renovation work.
 The chapel was constructed in about 1825, and both it and the cottage have been modernised in sympathy for the history, while retaining most of the original construction such as the stone walls, wooden floors, and roofing.
 The two buildings were combined into one when the chapel was converted in the 1990's, and the complete property is now the full time home of the hosts.
 Though small, the apartment is completely self contained, with its own front door and small entrance hall.
 A single flight of stairs leads up to the apartment, featuring the kitchenette, bed/sitting room, shower room, and separate WC/washroom.
 The ground floor of the cottage, below the Studio, is now the kitchen for the main house.
 For everyone’s safety and comfort smoking is not allowed anywhere on the premises, including the garden.
-We do not allow guests dogs to stay in the Studio*, and as we now have our own little dog, we no longer have the capacity to board dogs that are unfamiliar to us.
+We do not allow pet dogs in the Studio*, and as we now have our own little dog, we no longer have the capacity to board dogs that are unfamiliar to us.
 Due to the age and size of the property we are unfortunately unable to provide suitable accommodation for wheelchair users. * We of course permit registered assistance dogs, but please inform us of your circumstances when booking.

 We ask that our guests supply an ETA so that we can ensure one of us is here to check you in and offer assistance with luggage.
 We have two private parking spaces on a level graveled area at the end of the chapel.
 We will normally ensure one of these is free for guest use if they are arriving by car.
 On first arrival guests should check in at Ty Capel main door, a blue door with round window, in the front porch.
 We'll normally spot you arriving, but if not please knock the door for attention.
 On sunny days, check for us in the small garden next to the parking area!
-If we are expecting guests it is highly unusual that neither one of us would be at home.
+When we are expecting guests it is highly unusual that neither one of us would be at home.
 Once checked in, access to the Studio is via the wrought iron gate at the end of the parking area.

 The rear of the Chapel and the garden area is unlit at night, and extreme care is advised in the dark.
 We will normally accompany guests the first time, and we provide a torch in the Studio.
 The gate leads to down two steps on to the paved terrace at the rear of the chapel (where guests are free to admire the view and take a seat to rest a while under the conservatory canopy), and a further 3 steps down at the other end lead to a short gravel path to the Studio door.
 There are a further 2 steps up to Ty Capel Studio entrance door.
 An automatic sensor should illuminate your approach to the door if arriving after dark.